pyriand3r/hyde/README.md

 The index.html template is the main "wrapper"-site in which all content is injected.
 Change it to the way your site should look like.

+## app.js

+This is the app-file that does all the magic.
+If you want to add animations do it here.
+You can extend the `additive` directive or create your own custom object.

 ### Writing posts

 Writing posts is as you know it from jekyll.
 Write them in the way jekyll wants you to.
 Inside the front-matter you can create custom variables with which you can then manipulate the DOM.
 I recommend using a custom html-tag, providing your additional data as an attribute to this custom tag.
 This way you can easily access the data inside an angular-directive to make use of it.

+## Using hyde as gh-pages

+If you want to use hyde as a Github Page you have to modify the app.js so your home.html will be shown:

+Change line 15:

+    templateUrl: '/home.html'

+to

+    templateUrl: '/repositoryname/home.html'

+to make it work.